 We are interested in computing the DF for the case of a stent inserted into an artery composed of two layers with hyper elastic properties.
 For achieving it, "the average values" were computed from a stress - strain diagram of the diseased and healthy layers (Fig. 6), and they were selected to represent the properties of the artery for those two layers.

 A. The Numerical Models

-Numerical models (2D and 3D) were developed, inter alia, in order to calculate the DF of an artery made of two layers with hyper elastic properties.
-These numerical models are similar to the models cited earlier, in which the artery was defined as homogenous, linear elastic matter, save for the differences that follow.
+Numerical models (2D and 3D) were developed, in order to calculate the DF of an artery made of two layers with hyper elastic properties.
+These numerical models are similar to the models cited earlier.